 The business is supported by OCM, which is responsible for execution of the Operational Risk Management Policy and processes.
 In order to reduce the financial impact of operational errors and omissions, fraud, criminal activities, professional negligence and claims against directors and officers for wrongful acts, the ultimate parent of the Bank, Citco III Ltd. (and subsidiaries) has purchased a number of insurance policies through its broker.
 These risks are placed with rated insurers and various syndicates on international markets and provide coverage to all subsidiaries including the Bank.
 For Pillar I requirements of Operation Risk the Bank applies SSA which charges 15% of Bank's average gross income taken over the last three years.
-Risk event are recorded in Risk Management portal for the Bank.
-The Risk event impacts at the Bank have historically been very low.
-The Pillar I charge of 15% of average revenues is judged to be sufficient to cover operational risk and SM have determined that no additional Pillar II Operational Risk charges are needed.
+Risk events are recorded in RMP for the Bank.
+The Pillar I charge of 15% of average revenues is judged to be sufficient to cover Operational Risk and SM have determined that no additional Pillar II Operational Risk charges are needed.